 These are just a few of the highlights from the latest Air Force Guidance Memorandum, 2018-03, dated Sept.
 28, 2018.
 Be sure to read the entire AFI and the AFGM for complete dress and appearance instructions.

 Airmen are authorized to wear previously–owned, serviceable OCPs, including the Operation Enduring Freedom-Camouflage Pattern commonly referred to as the Multi-cam.

 Airmen will wear a basic configuration consisting of name and USAF tapes, U.S. Flag and rank (mandatory).

-Higher headquarters and unit patches have an optional wear date of Oct.
-1 and will be mandatory on April 1, 2021.
+Higher headquarters and unit patches had an optional wear date of Oct.
+1, 2018, and will be mandatory on April 1, 2021.
 Until the mandatory wear date, current subdued versions of HHQ and/or unit patches may be worn.
 Colored patches are not authorized.

 Authorized duty identifier tabs are listed in Table 5.3.